 In the Middle Ages, the English combined circle dances with singing and called them carols.
-Later, the word carol came to mean a song in which a religious topic is treated in a style that is familiar or festive.
+Later, the word carol came to mean a song in which a religious topic is treated in a familiar or festive style.
 From Italy, it passed to France and Germany, and later to England, retaining its simplicity, fervor, and mirthfulness.
-Music in itself has become one of the greatest tributes to Christmas and includes some of the noblest compositions of great musicians.
+Music has become one of the greatest tributes to Christmas and includes some of the noblest compositions of great musicians.

-Interestingly, during the British Commonwealth government under Oliver Cromwell, the British Parliament prohibited the practice of singing Christmas carols as pagan and sinful.
+Interestingly, during the British Commonwealth government under Oliver Cromwell, the British Parliament prohibited singing Christmas carols as pagan and sinful.
 It was thought at the time that its pagan roots in the 13th century and its overly “democratic” 14th century influences made it an unsuitable activity for the general public.
 The Commonwealth government of 1647 mandated it so.

 No musical work is more closely associated with the Christmas season than “Messiah” by George Frederick Handel (1685-1759).
 It may come as something of a surprise that it had nothing to do with the Christmas season when Handel originally composed it.
-It was initially performed for Lent ahead of Easter, but since Handel’s death, this music is usually performed during the Advent season.
+It was initially performed during Easter season, but since Handel’s death, this music is usually performed during the Advent season.

 It premiered in London a year later, but it was not as well received.
 You can read about how it was promoted by the name “A Sacred Oratorio.”
 Ironically, the best performance I’ve seen of Messiah was in London several years ago by the Academy of Ancient Music at the Barbican Theatre with authentic period-instruments.